BryanDYang/portfolio/README.md

 # Welcome!

-This repo is for my website displaying my portfolio of my past and current projects.
+This repo is for my website displaying collection of my past and current projects.